Post Hill Press

 Post Hill Press, distributed by Simon & Schuster, is a small United States print and e-book publishing house that focuses on publishing "conservative politics" and Christian titles.
 The company was founded in 2013, and has offices in New York City and Nashville, Tennessee.

 In 2017, the company added the Bombardier Books division for conservative politics and military books.
 In August 2020, they announced a new imprint, Emancipation Books, to "give a voice to black and minority authors — including conservatives, libertarians, traditional liberals, and iconoclasts — whose nonconforming views are seldom represented in mainstream media, and find themselves increasingly unwelcome at the larger publishing houses."

-Post Hill Press Revenues are less than $1,000,000 annually.
 Books published by Post Hill include those by a range of media and political figures, entertainers, motivational speakers, and commentators.

 Post Hill's publisher is Anthony Ziccardi, formerly publisher of Humanix Books, a division of Newsmax Media, and associate publisher of Simon & Schuster's Gallery imprint.

 In March 2019, Post Hill acquired Fidelis Books from LifeWay Christian Resources.